kveskimae/getawayplanner/README.md

 The suggested schedule gets printed to program output.

-This solution greedily uses the longer activities first, leaving short-timed activities for the evening.
+This solution greedily uses the longer activities first, leaving short-timed activities for the day's end in the evening.

 ## Demo data